re3h5/bloggerbot2/README.md

 ## Features

-- 🔍 Fetches trending topics using Google Trends API
+- 🔍 Fetches trending topics using Google Trends API with AI fallback
+- 📰 Creates engaging, clickable headlines using AI
 - 🤖 Generates high-quality blog posts using OpenRouter AI
 - 🖼️ Automatically generates relevant images for each post
 - 📝 Posts automatically to Blogger with smart label classification